About Vitrectomy in Turkiye

 Using modern microsurgical methods, your retinal surgeon is able to repair many macular and retinal problems that were once thought unfixable.
 Your specialist can tell you what the success rates are for your surgery including the possibility of some vision improvement and the possibility of a lot of vision improvement.

 After any eye surgery, there is a risk of infection, bleeding, and retinal detachment.
 Moreover, intraocular pressure in the eye might occasionally rise, prompting additional post-operative eye drops.
-Make sure to call Healthy Turkiye if you are having any problems.
+Make sure to call Healthy Türkiye if you are having any problems.

-Recovery from Vitrectomy in Turkiye
+Recovery from Vitrectomy in Turkey

-Most patients go home on the same day of their vitrectomy in Turkiye.
+Most patients go home on the same day of their vitrectomy in Turkey.
 You will need someone to drive you home from the hospital.
-In this condition, you can take advantage of the personal assistant service at Healthy Turkiye that we can provide to you.
+In this condition, you can take advantage of the personal assistant service at Healthy Türkiye that we can provide to you.
 Your eye might be swollen and red for several weeks after the vitrectomy.
 While your eye is healing, you might have some eye pain, and your vision might be blurrier than before the surgery.
-You will have follow-up appointments so your eye surgeon in Turkiye can check your vision and make sure your eye is healing.
+You will have follow-up appointments so your eye surgeon in Turkey can check your vision and make sure your eye is healing.

 Wear an eye patch, usually for about a day